-Adds the specified pragma to the set of pragmas to be checked and sets the checks for all the specified pragmas ON.
-Pragma_Name is treated as a name of a pragma.
-If it does not correspond to any pragma name defined in the Ada standard or to the name of a GNAT-specific pragma defined in the GNAT Reference Manual, it is treated as the name of unknown pragma.
+Adds the specified pragma to the set of pragmas to be checked and sets the checks for all the specified pragmas ON. $Pragma_Name$ is treated as a name of a pragma.
+If it does not correspond to any pragma name defined in the Ada standard or to the name of a GNAT-specific pragma defined in Section "Implementation Defined Pragmas" in GNAT Reference Manual, it is treated as the name of unknown pragma.